kiedunne/verve-tech-test/src/Pages/Review/__FEEDBACK.md

 ## /actions/index.jsx
 **Line 2:**

-Consider renaming 'action' to something like product or item to increase readibility for the next developer.
-The parameter you are passing is not an action, these funtions are the acctions that are acting on the item you pass it.
+Consider renaming 'action' to something like 'product' or 'item' to increase readability for the next developer.
+The parameter you are passing is not an action, these functions are the actions that are acting on the item you pass it.

 ## /reducers/index.jsx
 **Line 4:**